augustin-cramer/docker_lab/README.md

 # Data Stream Processing
 ## Lab 3 - Docker

+This repo is divided in two directories, one with a basic web page for questions 1 to 4 and another one more complex for questions 5 and 6.

 Careful Note :
-I am working on MacOs so the commands could change, please adapt.
+I am working with MacOs so the commands could change if you're using another OS, please adapt.

 ### basic_page: questions 1 to 4